Key takeaways

 Complex multi line

-“Purchase from Metro Suppliers, office chairs 45,000 plus 18 percent GST, delivery charges 2,000 plus 18 percent GST, total paid by cheque 445623.”
+"Purchase from Metro Suppliers, office chairs 45,000 plus 18 percent GST, delivery charges 2,000 plus 18 percent GST, total paid by cheque 445623."
 Advanced models split components, taxes, and totals.
-For reference on indirect tax slabs, see GST rates and HSN codes.
+For reference on indirect tax slabs, see GST rates and HSN codes on the GST portal.

 When Voice Entry Isn't the Right Choice